dotnet/arcade/Documentation/Darc.md

   containing that fix can be selectively assigned to correct channel and the existing subscriptions will flow as normal.

-  Today this can only be done by deleting the default channel, then adding it back later when normal dependency flow should be resumed:
+  Today this can only be done by either deleting or disabling an existing default channel association.
+Examples:

   Pausing new flow from aspnet/Extensions:

   ```
+  # Disable by repo+branch+channel

-  darc delete-default-channel --repo https://github.com/aspnet/Extensions --branch refs/heads/master --channel ".NET Core 3 Dev"
+  darc default-channel-status --disable --repo https://github.com/aspnet/Extensions --branch refs/heads/master --channel ".NET Core 3 Dev"

+  # Disable by id.
+  # Use get-default-channels to get the ID of the default channel association,
+  then use default-channel-status to disable.

+  darc get-default-channels

+  # Find id of association in list
+  (63)   https://github.com/aspnet/Extensions @ refs/heads/master -> .NET Core 3 Dev

+  darc default-channel-status --disable --id 63
   ```

   Resuming flow from aspnet/Extensions: